- News Release

-JULY 4, 2012 — Auditor General Merwan Saher released a report today which includes the results of recent audits conducted on systems and processes in the ministries of Health, Human Services, Environment and Sustainable Resource Development, and Treasury Board and Finance.
+Auditor General Merwan Saher released the Report of the Auditor General – July 2012 today which includes the results of recent audits conducted on systems and processes in the ministries of Health, Human Services, Environment and Sustainable Resource Development, and Treasury Board and Finance.
 There are a total of 11 new recommendations and one repeated recommendation.
 The repeated recommendation was made because in the judgement of the Office there had not been sufficient progress in enforcing compliance with occupational health and safety law by high-risk employers and workers.

 Highlights from the report are as follows: